 Do Investors Have Access to Individual Loan Agreements?

-There are no assignment agreements for loans that you have invested in with the Bondora Go & Grow tool.
-The reason for this is that you often invest in only a fraction of a claim.
+There are no assignment agreements for loans you have invested in with the Bondora Go & Grow tool.
+This is because you often invest in only a fraction of a claim.
 Given the claims are so small, it's not useful for investors to display detailed information of the specific claims in your Go & Grow portfolio on your dashboard.

 We have not spotted any suspicious clauses during our due diligence check.